auth0/express-openid-connect/EXAMPLES.md

 ## 7. Calling userinfo

 If your application needs to call the userinfo endpoint for the user's identity instead of the ID token used by default, add a `handleCallback` function during initialization that will make this call.
-Save the claims retrieved from the userinfo endpoint to the `appSessionName` on the request object (default is `identity`):
+Save the claims retrieved from the userinfo endpoint to the `appSession.name` on the request object (default is `identity`):

 ```js
 app.use(auth({